-The proposed free-range egg production unit will once in use need bulk food delivered to the farm by six or eight wheeler HGVs, the usual sized vehicle for agricultural use in this rural area.
+The proposed extension to the free-range egg production unit will once in use need bulk food delivered to the farm by six or eight wheeler HGVs, the usual sized vehicle for agricultural use in this rural area.
 The feed will be delivered 3 times a month and stored in the silos on site.
-Also, the farming business has a provisional contract with a company to supply the free-range eggs, which will collect the eggs in a 7.5 tonne lorry three times a week.
+Also, Gwynne Hughes & Son have a provisional contract with a company to supply the free-range eggs, which will collect the eggs in a 7.5 tonne lorry three times a week.
+However, the feed will be delivered at the same time as the existing free range unit and therefore there will be no increase in movements.